- Survey: Most osteoporosis patients prefer non-pill treatments

-- FDA approves first effervescent tablet for osteoporosis
+- FDA approves Pfizer drug for hot flashes

 SAN ANTONIO — A U.S. drug maker has made a deal with a Swiss company to manufacture and sell a new osteoporosis treatment in North America.